ZenPloy-cloud/n8n-docker-compose-dokploy/README.md

 ### Step 4: Configure Docker Compose

 Copy the contents of [`n8n-standard-postgres/docker-compose.yml`](https://github.com/ZenPloy-cloud/n8n-docker-compose-dokploy/blob/main/n8n-standard-postgres/docker-compose.yml) and paste it into the Docker Compose configuration field.
-Click the "Save" button at the bottom to save your configuration.
+Click the **Save** button at the bottom to save your configuration.

 ```yaml
 # ---------------------------------------------------------------